 - Vitamin K – 21 µg

-Avocados can be extremely toxic to guinea pigs.
-The skin, flesh, and seeds of the avocado contain an oil-soluble compound called persin.
-The highest quantities of this toxin are present in the leaves of the avocado and can be very harmful and poisoning for guinea pigs and many other animals.
+The skin, flesh, and seeds of the avocado contain an insoluble compound toxin called persin.
+Also, the highest quantities of this toxin are present in the avocado leaves and can be very poisonous for guinea pigs and many other animals.

 Bad for Digestion

-The high-fat content in the avocado meat is also not good for guinea pigs.
+The high-fat content in the avocado meat is not good for guinea pigs.
 It can affect and slow down its digestive process.
-Even naturally, guinea pigs do not enjoy eating avocados.
-You definitely don’t want to force something that is both unhealthy and distasteful at the same time on your guinea pigs.

 More Information About Avocado and Guinea Pigs